sabelosiba/Intro-To-Python/README.md

   - also called class variable

   ### Python Inheritance
-  - allows us to define a class all the methosan d properties from another class
+  - allows us to define a class to inherit all the methods and properties from another class
+  - the inheritance process happens automatically when child class is created.
+  - if the child class defines an attribute/method the same as parent class, the child will overwrite the parent's version.
+  -

 </details>